 So what are the real dangers on Halloween?
 The actual risks are much more down to earth:

-1. Pedestrian deaths: When you mix a favorite party holiday for grown-ups with masses of children walking the streets after dark, bad things can happen.
-Child pedestrian deaths spike more than 4 times over on Halloween compared to what they are at other times of the year.
+- Pedestrian deaths: When you mix a favorite party holiday for grown-ups with masses of children walking the streets after dark, bad things can happen.
+Child pedestrian deaths spike by more than 4 times on Halloween compared to what they are at other times of the year.

 Safe trick or treating guidelines are discussed in the next section.
 Here are some other safety issues on Halloween: